tanviranjum1/appointment-manager-plugin/readme.md

 - **Purpose:** For Site Administrators to manage the system.
 - **Location:** WordPress Admin -> Appointment Admin
-- **How it works:** This menu contains two pages:
+- **How it works:** This menu contains three pages:
   - **Pending Approvals:** A queue to approve or reject new Approver registrations.
-  - **All Appointments:** A master log of every appointment in the system, showing its status, participants, and other details.
+  - **All Appointments:** A master log of every appointment in the system.
+  - **Setup Guide:** A helpful guide for admins on how to create the necessary pages with shortcodes.

 ## For Developers: Getting Started & Contributing